Kitchen Insider Guides & tests for a healthy kitchen

 What to look for when buying

-Look for: “glass jug”, “borosilicate glass”, “uncoated stainless steel”, or “no non-stick layer”.
-Avoid: “non-stick”, “non-stick coating”, “PFOA-free” (without also stating PFAS-free), and any milk frother with a dark, smooth interior.
+Look for: “glass jug,” “uncoated stainless steel,” or “no non-stick coating.”
+Avoid: “non-stick,” “non-stick coating,” “PFOA-free” (without also saying PFAS-free), and any milk frother with a dark, smooth interior.

 And ceramic coatings?

-Ceramic coatings are often presented as a safe alternative, but they’re not automatically PFAS-free.
-Some use PFAS as a processing aid during manufacturing.
+Ceramic coatings are often presented as a safe alternative, but they aren’t automatically PFAS-free.
+Some use PFAS as a processing aid in the manufacturing process.
 For milk frothers, the safest choice is simple: no coating.
 Glass or uncoated steel.

 I compared a few milk frothers.
 This is my personal ranking.

-In recent years, I’ve compared a number of popular milk frothers side by side.
-On material, coating, and PFAS status.
+In recent years, I’ve lined up a number of popular milk frothers side by side.
+Looking at material, coating, and PFAS status.
 No sales pitch—just my opinion after a lot of digging.